New Zealand flag (11 KB) NZFlagSolutions (3 KB) Maori flag (2 KB)

 Patricia Roberts (2005)

-I've had a lot to do with older people, and a number of my relatives fought in the war, so it matters that their viewpoint is taken into account.
-For them especially, I hope I've made it a little easier to understand the reasons for changing the flag (and provided some answers for the concerns people have).
+In earlier years, I had a lot to do with older people, and a number of my relatives fought in the war, so it matters to me that the older generation and their views are considered.
+For them especially, I hope I've made it a little easier to understand the reasons for changing the flag, and provided some answers for the concerns people have.
+This website is my own work, and I'm just an everyday mum (and grandmother) who wants a new flag, with some ideas that endeavour to keep everyone happy.
+(See Page 1, and my flag designs).
 Whether you agree with my thinking or not, I will be pleased to hear your views.
 I’m sure my ideas are more important than anything about me, but if it helps to know I’m a genuine Kiwi, then read on .....

 I am from a large rural Hawke’s Bay family (8 kids), and have 4 adult children of my own.
 My New Zealand heritage goes back to the earliest colonial settlers.
 Before the Depression, my mother’s family owned and farmed Forsyth Island in the Marlborough Sounds.
-My paternal grandfather was a Civil Engineer, involved in major works that included the Mohaka Viaduct, the Auckland Harbour Bridge, and the Christchurch to Lyttelton Tunnel.
+My paternal grandfather was a Civil Engineer, involved in major projects that included the Mohaka Viaduct, the Auckland Harbour Bridge, and the Christchurch to Lyttelton Tunnel.

 I have no Maori blood, but have regard for the Maori perspective.
 My father went to Raupunga Native School, my daughter sat School C Maori Language, and at Kereru School my sisters and I learnt how to make and use Maori poi, piupiu etc, as well as some basic language and songs.
 When I looked for something suitable for my flag/s, I was in awe of the incredibly clever designs of Maori kowhaiwhai patterns (and decided on a simple koru, familiar to us all).